aws-samples/shopfloor-connectivity/docs/core/sfc-top-level-config.md

 **Type**: Boolean

-Default value is true, set the value to false to disable monitoring
+Default value is true, set the value false to disable monitoring

 ---
 ### Name